gek169/Simple_ISA/README.md

 #Note that ASM_data_include does not change where the code you are including
 #decides to put its variables or subroutines- the assembler just sees bytes- you must be careful about that.

-#You have a subroutine called "print" defined in your library which is at 0xff90 in the library.
+#You have a subroutine called "LibPrint" defined in your library which is at 0xff90 in the library.
-VAR#callPrint#la0xee;sc%0xff90%;farcall;
+VAR#procLibPrint#la0xee;sc%0xff90%;farcall;
 #Your library defines a short variable "LibVar" at 0xb102a4 which you need to interact with.
 VAR#accessLibVar#sc %0xb1%;llb %0x02a4%
 VAR#getshrtLibVar#accessLibVar;farillda;alpush;